RELIGIONS EVERYWHERE

 Symbols, Images, and Transgressions

-In recent years, religious references have gained prominence in the public sphere, causing a stir and sparking heated debates.
-This trend is evident in various contexts, from political rallies to street demonstrations, from advertising billboards to fashion shows, and the advent of new technologies.
-The reasons for this renewed visibility can be found in the recognition of the symbolic dimension’s importance in shaping our reality.
-This has led a diverse range of social actors, both collective and individual, to publicly utilize signs and images associated with the sphere of religion, transcending their original contexts.
-The volume, which interweaves analyses conducted at an international level, documents this general thesis by highlighting the media’s role in driving these processes.
-Without forgetting that religions themselves are attempting, albeit riskily, to break new ground.
+In recent years, religious symbols and language have gained prominence in the public sphere, causing a stir and sparking heated debates.
+The trend is found from political rallies to street demonstrations, from advertising billboards to fashion shows, and in the marketing and journalism surrounding the advent of new technologies.
+The reasons for this renewed visibility can be found in the recognition of the symbolic dimension’s importance in shaping reality.
+Social actors use signs and images associated with religion, thereby transcending their original contexts.
+This book interweaves international analyses and documents the thesis by highlighting the media’s role in shaping these processes.
+It shows how religions themselves are attempting, with some risk to their authority, to break new symbolic ground.

 Religious Symbols between Public Representations and Legal Conflicts

 Who do religious symbols belong to?
 Who can use them, and how?
-What conflicts are triggered by their use and who is entitled to resolve them?
-These questions touch on topics that our society is questioning today and pave the way for theoretical reflections on the transformations of a symbolic asset that is increasingly contested in the public space.
-Drawing on interdisciplinary research spanning sociology and law, this volume offers interpretations that, through detailed and in-depth analysis, aim to address these questions.
-To achieve this, Nardella, Toscano, and Vanoni took a multi-pronged approach, establishing a long-term collaboration that brought together their respective analytical perspectives and expertise.
+What conflicts are triggered by their use, and who is entitled to resolve them?
+These questions touch on topics that society is questioning today.
+They pave the way for theoretical reflections on the transformations of a symbolic asset that is increasingly contested in the public space.
+Drawing on interdisciplinary research from the domains of sociology and law, this volume offers interpretations that, through detailed and in-depth analysis, aim to address these questions.
+For their contributions, Nardella, Toscano, and Vanoni took a multi-pronged approach, establishing a long-term collaboration that brought together their respective analytical perspectives and expertise.

 THE MIGRATION OF SYMBOLS